bongbongsaysbong/Manic/README.md

   ➼ [weld](https://weld.smithed.dev)<br/>

   __I am experiencing various rendering issues__<br/>
   OptiFine tends to cause issues with our datapacks.
 These may include flipped or invisible monsters, a sanity bar offset and more.
 We're not exactly sure why, as OptiFine is closed source.
-There's many better alternatives here.<br/>
+There's many better alternatives here.
+Also note that even Iris shaders don't work.<br/>
   ➼ [on optifine](https://tinyurl.com/optifine-is-mid)<br/>

   __Why am I receiving items constantly?__<br/>